ClippyCat/clippycat.ca/content/ideas/_index.md

 # Ideas

-Wellcome to my ideas page.
+Welcome to my ideas page.
 The list below contains my random project ideas.
 Some of these may be brought to live one day, and other will remain a thought.